-I, personally, wouldn’t use them for running.
+I, personally, wouldn’t use them for running though.
 I think there are better running shoes around and I have my favorites but they are good for both.
-I keep my runners and walking shoes separate, but that’s just me.
+I keep my running and walking shoes separately, but that’s just me.

 - No slippage